brazillierjo/wallet/frontend/README.md

 The application is configured for development with hot-reload enabled.
 Any changes you make to the code will automatically trigger a rebuild.

+### Git Hooks

+The project uses Husky and lint-staged to ensure code quality:

+- **Pre-commit**: Runs ESLint and Prettier on staged files
+- **Pre-push**: Verifies that the build passes

+These hooks are automatically installed when you run `npm install`.
+They help maintain code quality by:

+- Preventing commits with linting errors
+- Ensuring the build passes before pushing
+- Automatically formatting code according to project standards

 ## 📜 Available Scripts

 ```bash